:::

 6.2.4.
 There must be clear rules for the receipt, retention and disposal of samples.
 Sample retention must be for not less than one year after receipt of the sample.
 Exceptions of this retention time are defined in the ISTA Rules.

 6.2.5.
-A record of any unusual condition of the sample at the receipt at the laboratory must be kept.
-When there is doubt as to the suitability of a sample for testing, or when a sample does not conform to the description provided, or the test required is not specified in sufficient detail, the laboratory must consult the client for further instructions before proceeding and must record the discussion.
+A record of any unusual condition of the sample at the receipt at the accredited member must be kept.
+When there is doubt as to the suitability of a sample for testing, or when a sample does not conform to the description provided, or the test required is not specified in sufficient detail, the accredited member must consult the authorised sampler for further instructions before proceeding; records must be kept.

 7. Methods and procedures

-7.2.
-All rules, handbooks, manuals, instructions and reference data relevant to the work of the laboratory must be current up-to-date and readily available to staff.
+7.3.
+All rules, handbooks, manuals, instructions, and reference data relevant to the work of the accredited member must be current, up-to-date and readily available to staff.
 Documents must be written as detailed as necessary to allow staff to perform their tasks.

-7.4.
-When computers or automated equipment are used for the acquisition, processing, recording, reporting, storage or retrieval of test data, the laboratory must ensure that:
+7.5.
+When computers or automated equipment are used for the acquisition, processing, recording, reporting, storage or retrieval of test data, the accredited member must ensure that:

 (a) computer software developed by the user is documented in sufficient detail and is suitably validated as being adequate for use